Reviewed by: HU Medical Review Board | Last Reviewed: January 2023 | Last updated: February 2023

 Natalizumab is a medicine for adults with moderate or severe Crohn’s disease, one of the two main forms of inflammatory bowel disease (IBD).
 Natalizumab is sold in the United States under the brand name Tysabri®.1-3

-Natalizumab is given by an injection into a vein (intravenous injection).
+Natalizumab is given by an infusion into a vein (intravenous infusion).
 It is usually recommended for adults who do not respond well enough or cannot take certain types of medicines for treating Crohn’s disease.
 These include aminosalicylates, antibiotics, immunosuppressants, and corticosteroids.1,3

 Natalizumab is also an option for people who cannot take, or do not get benefits from, other types of biologic therapies called anti-tumor necrosis factor (anti-TNF) medicines.
 These include infliximab, adalimumab, and certolizumab pegol.1,3